wework/speccy/README.md

 ## Metadata reporting

-Also included is a tool `reportExtensions` to gather a list of vendor (specification) extensions and formats used in a definition or corpus of definitions.
+Also included is a tool `reportExtensions` to gather a list of specification (fka vendor) extensions and formats used in a definition or corpus of definitions.
 For examples of output, see the [wiki](https://github.com/mermade/swagger2openapi/wiki)